-Here we have a cube called Cap Asset-Planning.
-The purpose of this cube is to collect the planning data that is used to drive the calculated results.
+The Cap Asset-Planning cube collects the planning data that drive the calculated results.
 In this example, we're collecting the capital asset spend name and amount, fixed asset type, and start date.

-Next, we have a cube called Cap Asset-Assumption.
-The purpose for this cube is to collect the parameterized input needed for your calculation.
+The Cap Asset-Assumption cube collects the parameterized input needed for your calculation.
 In this example, we are collecting the number of monthly periods for the depreciation spread.